shinexavier/csv-genie/README.md

-# CSV Filtering Utility
+# CSV Processing Utility

-This is a powerful and flexible command-line utility for filtering large CSV files.
-It provides two modes of operation: an interactive mode for guided filtering and a programmatic, fluent API for more complex and automated tasks.
+This is a powerful and flexible command-line utility for processing large CSV files.
+It provides interactive commands for common tasks like filtering and transforming data, as well as a programmatic, fluent API for more complex scripting.

 ## Features

-*   **Interactive Mode**: A user-friendly, step-by-step process for filtering CSV files.
+*   **Interactive Commands**: User-friendly, step-by-step processes for filtering and transforming CSV files.
+*   **Filtering**:
+    *   Filter by any column.
+    *   Select multiple values to include in the output.
+*   **Transformation**:
+    *   Convert CSV to other formats (currently JSON).
+    *   Map CSV columns to a target schema.
+    *   Intelligent auto-mapping with a configurable similarity threshold.
-*   **Fluent API**: A chainable, programmatic interface for advanced filtering and scripting.
+*   **Fluent API**: A chainable, programmatic interface for advanced filtering.
-*   **Dynamic Filtering**: Filter by any column and select multiple values to include in the output.
-*   **State-Aware API**: The fluent API enforces a logical order of operations, preventing common errors.
 *   **Large File Support**: Efficiently processes large CSV files without loading the entire file into memory.

 ## Installation